My husband has Cigna Health insurance from his employer and we have had nothing but misery from them.

 My family Dr. can not get on their preferred provider list because they have enough family Dr's in the area.
 In the area I live in many of their providers are the health department limited care clinic providers.

 I have not had one claim I did not have to argue for months.
 Then they denied all claims back to February claiming we did not have former credible coverage with my husbands former employer.
 Cigna was the pharmacy carrier for the former employer.
 Now I am suppose to write to Cigna and get a certificate of creditable coverage and mail it back to them????

 This POLICY runs at $1,500 a month and we are not allowed to opt out.
 What a rip off for no coverage.

-Review about: Cigna Prescription Refill.
+Product or Service Mentioned: Cigna Prescription Refill.